tennyson-mccalla/autocrm/docs/schema.md

 ## Row Level Security (RLS) Policies
 - Customers can only view their own tickets
-- Agents can view all tickets but only modify assigned ones
+- Workers can view all tickets but only modify assigned ones
 - Admins have full access
-- Internal notes only visible to agents and admins
+- Internal notes only visible to workers and admins